 Nut-Free - To make these nut free sub in my low carb recipe for Coconut Flour Pizza Crust for the tart shells.

 Add-Ins - Feel free to add in some crumbled bacon, diced roasted red peppers, chopped sundried tomatoes, or diced ham for extra flavor.
 For a little spice add some crushed red pepper flakes.

 - Put mozzarella cheese and 2 oz of the cream cheese in a microwave-safe bowl.
 Microwave it for one minute.
 Stir the cheese.
 Microwave for an additional 30 seconds.
 Stir it again.
 At this point, all the cheese should be melted.
 Microwave for 30 more seconds until smooth (it should look like cheese fondue at this point).
 Add the melted cheeses and the other dough ingredients to a food processor and process until a dough forms.

-- In a large bowl mix the cream cheese, mayo, sour cream, garlic powder, baking powder, and half of the parmesan cheese.
-Mix in the spinach and the mozzarella.
+- In a large bowl mix the cream cheese, mayo, sour cream, garlic salt, baking powder, and half of the parmesan cheese.
+Mix in the spinach, artichokes, and the mozzarella.
 Divide between the prepared crusts.

 - Bake until golden brown, about 25 minutes.

 FREE Mug Cake Cheat Sheet!

 Six delicious low carb mug cake recipes on one printable page to keep on the fridge!